sailab-code/GNN_tf_2.x/GNN/LGNN/README.md

 In Serial Mode, each GNN layer is trained as a standalone GNN model, therefore becoming an *expert* which solves the considered problem using the original data and the experience obtained from the previous GNN layer, so as to "correct" the errors made by the previous network, rather than solving the whole problem.

+To perform both lgnn training and testing, run:

     from starter import lgnn, gTr, gTe, gVa

     epochs = 200